Celebrate International Women's Day

 This collaboration is fostered by Let’s Talk, a program to connect women restaurateurs, spearheaded by Rohini Dey, Ph.D. owner of Vermilion restaurant in Chicago.

 We are supported by Nycci Nellis' The List Are You On It and the Restaurant Association of Metropolitan Washington (RAMW).

 While Ruth, Fiona and Micheline were on a call they needed to bring attention to DC women owned businesses that were suffering since COVID-19, many of them their friends and colleagues.

 Women's Food Fest was born out of the enthusiasm of all the women participating and you can support them by dining in, grabbing food to go, getting a delivery, enjoying a drink on a terrace, gelato in the park or taking a cooking class.

 "I've advocated for women in the restaurant industry for years - our issues, such as access to capital for women, are exacerbated by the COVID pandemic.

 We developed Women's Food Fest to bring attention to women owners because now more than ever, we need community support to survive this crisis."

 "As a member of the DC restaurant and food community, it’s been challenging to navigate during COVID.
 A big part of our mission at Fishwife is sustainability, which means not only being stewards of our planet, but also active and engaged members of our community...right now the hospitality industry needs our support to survive and thrive."

-"This week highlights all the phenomenal women that work hard in the hospitality industry, which is struggling greatly.
+"This organization highlights all the phenomenal women that work hard in the hospitality industry, which is struggling greatly.
 Many of us are trying to keep our doors open, we need your support by coming in, picking up or ordering.
 Support your neighborhood favorite or try someone new, every order helps.
 Together, we can make a difference."